kodecocodes/i9t/custom-segues/custom-segues.markdown

 * **Present Modally** - presents a scene on top of the current scene.
 * **Popover** - presents as a popover on the iPad or full screen on the iPhone.

-> **Note**: Relationships between, for example, a navigation controller and its embedded view controller, are also shown on the storyboard as arrows but these are not segues that can be customized.
+> **Note**: Relationships between child view controllers embedded in a container view are also shown on the storyboard as arrows but these are not segues that can be customized.

 Custom segues have been around for a while, but previously, a segue was *either* modal/popover *or* custom.
 Now you can use the underlying segue type instead of having to define the segue from scratch.